grork/personal-blog/_posts/2018-02-25-generating-sharable-uwp-test-certs.md

 title: Generating sharable UWP test certs
 tags: [ "uwp", "windows", "pro-tip" ]
 ---

+_Update Dec 28th 2020_: Visual Studio 2019 no longer generates certificates by
+default when creating a UWP project (yay), so you don't end up broken out of the box! **Plus**, when you go through the 'Create App Package' flow, it will ask to create certifcates – when prompted for a password, just don't enter one, and it'll do the right thing.
+Hurrah!

 Have you ever created a UWP project that you check into a Source Control system?
 Tried to build it on multiple devices, or share with a team?
 I’m pretty sure you’ve seen the warning from Visual Studio during build saying “`Couldn’t find